muehlefeldt/AJD.jl/docs/src/getting-started.md

 ```

 ## Advanced options
-The main function `diagonlaize()` provides several options to be choosen by the user.
+The main function `diagonalize()` provides several options to be choosen by the user.

 ### Algorithms
 The package allows to choose diffrent algorithms to calculate the AJD.